mozhdehNouri/AndroidProgrammingTopicAndExplanation/weatherAppProject/domain-layer.md

 domain layer

-the domain layer is opetinal layer which sits between the data and ui layer.
+the domain layer is optional  layer which sits between the data and ui layer.

 domain layer can simplify your architecture , making it easier to understand as well as more scalable and simpler to test.

 domain layer holds busines loginc a set of rules and actions that make your ass valuable.